Opentrons/opentrons/labware-library/README.md

 - Entry point is [`labware-library/src/index.js`][entry]
 - [Handlebars][] HTML template is [`labware-library/src/index.hbs`][template]
   - At template build time, JS entry is run via [prerender-loader][]
-  - DOM output from JS is inserted into HTML output at build time
+  - DOM output from JS is then inserted into HTML output
 - Global CSS is [`labware-library/src/global.css`][global-style]
   - All other CSS is used via [CSS Modules][]
 - All artifacts will be output to `labware-library/dist`